QARANC.co.uk Find Extra Work

 The first Commanding Officer (CO) of the TPMH was Group Captain G H Dhenin and the first Matron was Wing Officer Kennedy.

-TPMH has 8 wards, though now only a few are fully operational because of the reduced military presence in Cyprus.
+TPMH had 8 wards, though prior to its closure few were fully operational because of the reduced military presence in Cyprus.
 However over the years TPMH has proved its worth:

 During the Turkish Invasion in 1974 civilians from the nearby town of Limassol were moved to RAF Akrotiri for their protection.
 Hospital staff manned the unit round the clock and lived in the hospital as they treated the local population and the Cypriot home guard soldiers.
 The survivors of the Turkish destroyer Kocatepe which was sunk during the conflict were treated at THPM until repatriated to Turkey by the Turkish Red Cross.